shfarhaan/BD-Uni-CGPA-GPA-Calculation/README.md

 # GPA and CGPA Calculator

 This Streamlit application allows users to calculate Semester-wise GPA and Overall CGPA based on the grades and credit hours for each subject/course taken in multiple semesters.
+Follow the Customization section to customize the grading system according to your institutional grading system.

 # Grading System